TFAGaming/DiscordJS-V14-Bot-Template/README.md

 9. Run the command `node .` or `npm run start` to start the bot.
 10. Enjoy!
 The bot should be online.

+## MongoDB Setup

+>[!CAUTION]
+> Please remember not to share your Mongoose Database URI!
+This will give access to attackers to do anything they want with your data and database including stealing and modifying it, so please keep the URI in a safe place, which is the **.env** file.

+1. Go to the [MongoDB](https://www.mongodb.com/) webstie.
+2. Create an account using a safe and email and password.

+3. Once on the Project page, create a project with the name of your application.
+4. On the clusters page of your project, create a free or paid cluster.
+(This is your preference.)

+5. After the cluster creation you will be prompted to connect to your application.
+Select `Connecting with MongoDB Driver`
+6. Go to the terminal for your application and paste the following: `npm i mongoose`

+7. Copy the connection URI and paste it in the `.env` under `DATABASE_URI`
+8. Launch your application and MongoDB will be connected!

 ## Contributing
 Feel free to fork the repository and submit a new pull request if you wish to contribute to this project.